gonzalomarcote/dyn-route53/README.md

 License: GNU General Public License V3.0

 Disclaimer: For my own use.
-Use on your own (GNU GPL License).
+Modify it to your own usage (GNU GPL License).

 ### Sscript to configure you home our office dynamic IP in one AWS Route53 domain